-The BMW Group assesses the increase in electric vehicle ranges from various points of view.
-We are not aiming to provide the technically greatest possible range across all vehicle segments as a matter of pure principle.
-It is far more important to adapt the range to suit the intended use of each individual vehicle.
-At the same time, we also need to consider the ecological impact, as a longer range means larger and therefore heavier high-voltage batteries.
-This relationship has a direct effect on resource consumption, the environmental footprint of the respective supply chain, and vehicle weight, which in turn has a significant influence on the overall consumption of a given vehicle.
+The BMW Group assesses the increase in the electric ranges of its vehicles from various points of view.
+Basically, we are not aiming to achieve the greatest technically possible range across all vehicle segments, but see it as important to optimally adapt ranges to the intended use of the respective vehicle.
+At the same time, we also take into account the environmental impact, as greater range also means deploying larger and therefore heavier high-voltage batteries.
+This relationship has a direct effect on resource consumption, the environmental footprint of the supply chain and, of course, vehicle weight, which in turn has a significant impact on electricity consumption.

-We are also driving hydrogen fuel cell technology forward at a higher level.
-For example, we are involved in worldwide organisations and associations, such as the Hydrogen Council.
-As an associated partner of H2 Mobility Deutschland GmbH, the BMW Group supports the establishing of infrastructure required for hydrogen-powered vehicles.
-In this context, the BMW Group welcomes the call in the EU’s Fit for 55 legislative package to establish a basic infrastructure of 700-bar hydrogen refuelling stations.
+We are also driving hydrogen technology forward at a higher level and thus are involved in global organisations and associations such as the Hydrogen Council.
+As an associated partner of H2 Mobility Deutschland GmbH, the BMW Group is supporting the development of hydrogen infrastructure in Germany.
+In this context, the BMW Group welcomes the requirement under the EU’s Fit for 55 legislative package to establish a basic infrastructure of 700-bar hydrogen filling stations.

 Expanding charging infrastructure and enabling faster charging.

-Apart from the public charging services they offer, BMW Charging and MINI Charging provide a standard charging solution in the form of the Flexible Fast Charger and other charging products designed for home use.
-BMW also offers charging solutions for corporate customers in collaboration with partners.
+Beyond the public charging service, BMW and MINI Charging provide a standard charging solution both for homes and on the road in the form of the Flexible Fast Charger and other charging products.
+We also offer charging solutions for corporate customers in cooperation with our partners.
 The BMW Group itself operates one of the largest company charging networks in Germany.
-Employee mobility